Skip to main content

 Ambassador: Do you have any advice for people looking to adopt Telepresence?

 Best practices around development workflow definitely take time to get right, they need to fit your organization, and they warrant a lot of consideration since they impact everything you do.
 There is no "one size fits all" approach.
 This is an ongoing process, it's important to continue examining (ideally, measuring) the way your team works, reflecting on it, and refining it.
 Testing your workflow with a small set of users, and incrementally rolling it out is a good strategy.
-Also, talk with the Ambassador Labs team on their Slack chat; they can provide good advice and perspective.
+Also, talk with the team behind Telepresence on their #telepresence-oss Slack chat; they can provide good advice and perspective.

 Questions?